 - The product of two positive integers is a positive integer

-- The product of two negative integers is a negative integer
+- The product of two negative integers is a positive integer

 - The product of positive and negative integer is a negative integer